 The utility's 1999 annual report was received April 4, 2000.
 A preliminary review of the report showed possible overearnings of the utility's water system resulting in overearnings on an overall basis.
-Staff requested an audit of the utility books and records to determine if the utility experienced actual overearnings in 1999, and whether it should be allowed a limited proceeding for wastewater.
-This recommendation addresses the utility's request for a rate increase and staff's investigation of overearnings in the water system.
+We requested an audit of the utility books and records to determine if the utility experienced actual overearnings in 1999, and whether it should be allowed a limited proceeding for wastewater.